 In contrast, high phosphorus intakes might be a sign of a poor, unhealthy diet.
 Actually, there are two types of phosphorus in food; natural and added.

 Natural (or organic) phosphorus is naturally present in foods.
 It’s slowly absorbed.
-Also, we absorb only 40-60% of natural phosphorus in foods.
+We absorb only 40-60% of natural phosphorus in foods.

 On the other hand, high amounts of added (or inorganic) phosphorus are found in processed foods as phosphate additives.
 Phosphate-based additives are used to improve the consistency and appearance of products.
-Furthermore, inorganic phosphorus salts found in food additives are rapidly and efficiently (80–100%) absorbed.
+Furthermore, inorganic phosphorus salts found in food additives are rapidly absorbed.
+Moreover, we absorb 80–100% of them.

-Thus, people who follow a standard Western diet, which is rich in processed and animal-based foods, consume about double the required amount of phosphorus!
+Thus, people who follow a standard Western diet, which is rich in processed and animal-based foods, consume about twice the required amount of phosphorus!

-This doesn’t mean that processed food is good for you.
-Actually, excess phosphorus is bad for our health.
+Too much phosphorus from processed foods can be dangerous.
 It may contribute to cardiovascular disease, renal failure, osteoporosis, and even cancer.
 Further research is required, though.

 In any case, people shouldn’t consume much higher doses of phosphorus than the recommended daily intake.
 Limiting dairy, meat, and processed foods is enough in most cases.